carlosp81/ferris-rust/README.md

 Grab power bombs to clear the screen.

+## Documentation

+Documentation for the Ferris code can be generated with:

+`cargo rustdoc --open -- --no-defaults --passes collapse-docs --passes unindent-comments --passes strip-priv-imports`.

 ## Troubleshooting

 * **SdlError("Could not create GL context")** - If you use open source MESA drivers for your video card, there may be a compatibility issue with versions 17.2 and up.
 See [this ggez issue](https://github.com/ggez/ggez/issues/194) for details.
 It seems downgrading to 17.1 may be a temporary fix.
 It is not clear if the issue has been resolved by version 18.0.4.